Curriculum & Requirements

 • ECO 311 Macroeconomics: A Mathematical Approach

 Students must complete six (6) elective courses according to the following guidelines.
 Students must earn a grade of C or higher in all courses counting toward elective requirements.
 A list of eligible elective courses is available here.
+Please note that all courses are recorded based on the home department title, no cross-listed departments will be taken into account.

 1. Disciplinary Breadth (three courses): Take one course from each of three SPIA-related departments (CEE, COS, EEB, GEO, HIS, MAE, POL, PSY, SOC, SPI) not already covered by the intellectual depth requirement noted below.
 ECO is excluded because it is already a required prerequisite and core course.
 Prerequisites and core courses may double-count; ECO courses may not.
+As mentioned above, all courses are recorded based on the home department title, no cross-listed departments will be taken into account.

 By graduation, we strongly encourage students to have taken courses in departments where they have not yet taken a course (for example in a natural science, if they are focusing on the social sciences).